-MCCP – The Authentic Brand People drive growth through authentic and engaging brand strategies that work because they are grounded in strategic research that is designed to work because it better uncovers real beliefs, emotions and behaviours.
-MCCP recently set out to understand which brands they believe.
+MCCP – The Authentic Brand People drive growth through authentic and engaging brand strategies that work because they are grounded in strategic research that is designed to work because it better uncovers real beliefs, emotions, and behaviours.
+MCCP recently set out to understand which brands they believe in.

 2015 was the year that saw sugar and artificial sweeteners rise to public enemy number one and now more than ever the journey of our ingredients from field to fork has become incredibly important to us.
 Fuelled by the global trend of healthier eating, consumers now want to know exactly what is going into their bodies.
 With constant media attention, the war on sugar has instilled a certain fear in the minds of consumers.
 We are repeatedly bombarded with confusing messages about food and health.
 Investigative journalists and celebrity nutritionists are taking us behind the factory wall and into the lab to see what really goes into the food we eat and primarily, what it is doing to us.
 Overall, it is a worrying picture.